When you learn at Wharton, you can lead anywhere in the world.

 ASSIGNMENTS

-• Students will, in collaboration with their teams, prepare a profile for a selected company visit on the GIP (teams will be assigned, and the list of companies will be available on the course Canvas site).
+- Students will, in collaboration with their teams, prepare a profile for a selected company visit on the GIP.
 This profile will provide your classmates with important background information about the companies, including relevant trends and the issues they face.
 We will add completed profiles to a comprehensive travel brochure for your reference and will ask you to present the profile to the group during the study-tour.

-• Final Assignment: The course will conclude with a group presentation on a particular theme or focus related to material that you learned through the GIP, designed by the group in conjunction with the Faculty Director.
+- Final Assignment: The course will conclude with a group presentation or video on a particular theme or focus related to material that you learned through the GIP, designed by the group in conjunction with the Faculty Director.